-- b.
-Reasonable Effort not made to remain under a private plan: If alternative private plan coverage was not sought, or the employer is unable to provide evidence that the Authority finds to be reasonable of an attempt to acquire alternative coverage, coverage under the public plan will begin immediately following the last day that coverage is in force under the private plan. - i.
-The Authority shall have the right to assess a penalty up to an amount equal to 300% of the cost of the first full calendar quarter of contributions its employees must pay to the Authority pursuant to Conn.
-Gen. Stat. § 31-49g. - ii.
-The penalty must be paid by the employer by the end of the first full calendar quarter that coverage is in force under the public plan, and the employer may not deduct from employees' earnings in order to pay the penalty. - 4.
-Penalties are in Addition to Regular Contributions.
-Any penalties assessed will be independent of contributions employees must pay to the Authority pursuant to Conn.
-Gen. Stat. § 31-49g related to on-going coverage under the public plan and amounts remitted to the Authority that were collected from employees while the private plan was in force. - 5.
+If the Authority determines the reduction in the penalty is appropriate, the penalty shall be equal to 200% of the first full calendar quarter of contributions its employees must pay to the Authority pursuant to Conn.
+Gen. Stat. § 31-49g, following the termination of the private plan.

+- 4. Penalties are in Addition to Regular Contributions.
+Any penalties assessed shall be independent of contributions employees must pay to the Authority pursuant to Conn.
+Gen. Stat. § 31-49g related to on-going coverage under the public program and amounts remitted to the Authority that were collected from employees while the private plan was in force. - 5.
 Reconsideration of Penalties.
 If the Authority assesses a penalty to the employer, the employer shall be allowed to request reconsideration from the Authority.
 The employer may provide any evidence in support of a waiver or reduction in the penalty amount.
+The

-The Authority may waive, in whole or in part, the amount of such penalty if such payment would be against equity and good conscience.
+Authority may waive, in whole or in part, the amount of such penalty if such payment would be against equity and good conscience.